stevehjohn/Zen/README.md

 A JSON definition of the instruction metadata can be found <a href="https://github.com/stevehjohn/Zen/blob/master/Documentation/Instructions.json">here</a>.

 A table of supported opcodes can be found <a href="https://stevehjohn.github.io/Zen/SupportedOpCodes.html">here</a>.
+Click on the opcode to see the source code of the implementation.

 <a id="Screenshots" />